Teddy-2004/news-find_job_app/README.md

 To deploy the app on your own server, follow these steps:

-Install Dependencies on Your Server
+1. Install Dependencies on Your Server
 Install Node.js (preferably LTS version).

-Install PM2 globally:
+Install PM2 globally to keep the app running in the background:

 bash
 Copy
 sudo npm install -g pm2
-Clone the Repository on the Server
+2. Clone the Repository on the Server
 SSH into your server:

 bash